 There are three basic types of property to be divided during the proceedings of a divorce in Carlsbad, Oceanside, Encinitas or Carlsbad:

 - Separate Property

 Community property is any debt or asset acquired by either or both of the parties during the term of the marriage.
 This can exclude properly structured transactions such as inheritances.
 Quasi-community property is any debt or asset you acquired as a couple while living in another state.
 Even though you acquired the property or asset while living out of state California will usually consider this to be community property and divide it equally as well.

-So, what is separate property in a North County divorce and how is separate property handled?
+So, what is separate property in a Carlsbad divorce and how is separate property handled?
 Under California Family Law separate property generally includes any properly structured gift or inheritance given to one of the individual parties, property obtained before the marriage occurred, and any property that is acquired after the Date of Separation in your case.

 However, the division of “separate” property may not be as easy as it appears on the surface.
 For example, if the wife owned a rental property prior to the marriage one might assume it was the separate property of the wife and she might wish to exclude it from the division of community property during the divorce.

 This will be the case if the rental property was managed entirely with separate funds established prior to the marriage, or from the proceeds of rental income or other funds specifically associated with that property which were kept in a separate account.
 If the wife wished to sell that property during the marriage and keep all of the proceeds as her own she should have a separate bank account for this purpose and all monies associated with that property should be kept distinct and separated from any joint accounts or other marital funds.